Achievable logoAchievable logo

 Designated examining authorities (DEAs)

-The exam may make mention of a DEA.
-They are not referring to the Drug Enforcement Administration, but instead a designated examining authority.
-This is another term for a self-regulatory organization.
-So, FINRA is both an SRO and DEA.
+The exam may mention a DEA.
+This does not refer to the Drug Enforcement Administration.
+Here, DEA means designated examining authority, which is another term used for a self-regulatory organization.
+So, FINRA is both an SRO and a DEA.

 • 5-year residential history